boarfish55/potatofs/README.md

   situations is questionable at best and needs to be reviewed.
 We can't properly interrupt I/O ops in flight at this time.

 TODO
 ====
+* fsck doesn't seem to detect all cases of lost directories and files.
+For
+  example:
+  - Leaving an unreferenced directory with nlink 1.
+  - nlink count on a directory based on how many child directories there are.
 * All the fuse fs_ functions will need to handle backend timeouts gracefully and bubble up a nicer error to processes.
 They should retry the operations but check for interrupt in-between with fuse_req_interrupted(req).